-All the wonderful, sticky flavours of baked apples (Bratapfel) and classic stollen combined in one delicious German Christmas dessert.
+All the wonderful, sticky flavours of baked apples (Bratapfel) and classic stollen combined in one delicious German Christmas dessert (Stollen Trifle).
 This caramel apple trifle with stollen cake is easy to make, a light treat after a heavy meal and great for preparing in advance.

-Stollen Trifle, is an increasingly popular Christmas dessert in Germany.
+Stollen Trifle is a classic German Christmas food.
 It is great for using up your leftover stollen and is a refreshing interpretation of a traditional recipe.
 There are heaps of versions you can make from this one recipe.
 I outlined some suggestions for you below.

 What is Trifle?